Ashu-hub/All-About-Java/MiscTopics.md

 **Q) Please describe the way of adaptation of new employees on your project.
 What is the main steps of this process.
 How do you know that candidate is ready for production?**
 	Below are the points by which we make the journey of new joinee comfortable.

-	1) Expalin Who is who, how to use office equipments, who is the right person for the query resolution of each department.
+	1) Explain Who is who, how to use office equipments, who is the right person for the query resolution of each department.
 	2) Address any queries or doubts raised on Organization guidelines, norms, culture and unwritten rules.
 	3) Sharing insight on how things are done in the organisation.
 	4) Introducing the new associate to team members.
 	5) Able to expalin work related tasks.
 	6) Making aware them about the Org level trainings, portals etc.

+	In your project:
+	1. Ensures his Id is created on the portal.
+	2. Ensures we raised all the requests for necessary resources like laptop,headphone etc.
+	3. Ensures he gets all the permission to access to the system.
+	4. Making aware of the all mandatory trainings of the project.

 **Q) Describe the most challenging work that you have done in the recent past?**
 	Use STAR Technique to answer most challenging work you did